UK student faces U.S. extradition in copyright case

-LONDON A British student can be extradited to the United States for breaching U.S. copyright law by running a website that allowed users to access films and TV programmes illegally, a court in London ruled Friday.
+LONDON A London court ruled on Friday a British student can be extradited to the United States for breaching U.S. copyright law by running a website that allowed users to access films and TV programs illegally.

 Richard O'Dwyer's website, TV Shack, provided links to other websites where users could access content but did not host any of the content itself.

-They have also taken up the case of British computer hacker Gary McKinnon, who was arrested in 2002 after allegedly hacking into U.S. security systems including the Pentagon and NASA and is trying to avoid being sent to the United States.

-The United States has also cracked down far harder than Britain on illegal file-sharing, which has damaged the film, television and music industries.

-O'Dwyer, 23, who says he started the project to improve his computer programming skills and help him get a work placement, did not charge users but sold $230,000 (150,464 pounds) worth of advertising on the site, according to U.S. authorities.
+The 23-year-old, who says he started the project to improve his computer programming skills and help him get a work placement, did not charge users but sold $230,000 worth of advertising on the site, according to U.S. authorities.

 "I was forced to set up advertising because of the massive server fees," O'Dwyer told BBC radio ahead of the ruling.